California protests at Trayvon Martin verdict peaceful

 "Trayvon Martin can be a symbol for a movement that says, 'No more' to racist violence, 'no more' to oppression and exploitation," he said.

-About eight miles away in the predominantly black Crenshaw District, scores of people assembled on Tuesday evening in a public park as a steady stream of passing motorists honked their horns in support.
-Police helicopters were overhead.
+About eight miles away in the predominantly black Crenshaw District, scores of people assembled on Tuesday evening in a public park, chanting and shouting as a steady stream of passing motorists continually honked their horns in support of the rally.
+Police helicopters clattered overhead.

 The scene was loud but peaceful, with police staying mostly on the sidelines while making their presence known.